-No additional documentation required.
+No additional documentation required, but must apply for the prize by completing the provided NVBC Prize Checklist.
 The jury will choose the top Resource Industry Venture for this prize based on the following guidelines:

 - The recipient will be working to commercialize a Technology for primary application in the following resource industries: Mining, Forestry, Agrifoods, Oceans, Energy, and Clean-Tech; and